samartha2004/PictoraAI/README.md

 - `@repo/ui`: Shared React component library
 - `@repo/typescript-config`: Shared TypeScript configurations
 - `@repo/eslint-config`: Shared ESLint configurations
+i used to skate during my primary days. i call it my prime days then i got introduced to porn and maasterbation and slowly i started witnessing my downfall.i lost everything. and now even my parents are not separated.im a failure.i fear my parents are gonna be disappointed in me if i dont suceed they have done so much for me and ive done nothing. now the condition is in such a way that im loosing my shit i create fake senarios in my mind and expect people to work as my script and they dont. i know nothing but pretend i know eveerything i front of my parents and sadly they are so innocent that they believe im good at things. ive lost every battle of my life and turned into a failure
 ## Getting Started

 ### Environment Setup